Rosie O'Donnell: Career

-Early work
+1979–1995: Stand-up and early work

 O'Donnell toured as a stand-up comedian in clubs from 1979 to 1984.
 She got her first big break on Star Search, explaining on Larry King Live:

 After this success, she moved on to television sitcoms, making her series debut as Nell Harper's neighbor on Gimme a Break! in 1986.
 In 1988, she joined music video station VH1's lineup of veejays.
 She started hosting a series for VH1, Stand-up Spotlight, a showcase for up-and-coming comedians.
 In 1992, she starred in Stand By Your Man, a Fox Network sitcom co-starring Melissa Gilbert.
-The show bombed, just as O'Donnell's movie career took off.
-O'Donnell made her feature film debut in A League of Their Own (1992) alongside Tom Hanks, Geena Davis, and Madonna.
+The show bombed at the same time as her film career took off.
+O'Donnell made her feature film debut in A League of Their Own (1992) alongside Tom Hanks, Geena Davis, and Madonna, the latter of whom became a lifelong friend.
 She was originally considered for the role of Mary Sanderson in Disney's Hocus Pocus, but it was ultimately given to Kathy Najimy.
 O'Donnell claimed on her blog that she turned down the offer to work with Bette Midler because she refused to portray a frightening evil witch.
 Throughout her career, she has taken on an eclectic range of roles: she appeared in Sleepless in Seattle as Meg Ryan's character's best friend; as Betty Rubble in the live-action film adaptation of The Flintstones with John Goodman, Elizabeth Perkins, and Rick Moranis; as one of Timothy Hutton's co-stars in Beautiful Girls; as a federal agent comedically paired with Dan Aykroyd in Exit to Eden; as the voice of a tomboyish female gorilla named Terk in Disney's Tarzan; and as a baseball-loving nun in M. Night Shyamalan's Wide Awake.

 O'Donnell was considered for the role of Elaine Benes on Seinfeld.